 Have the perfect away message

 We all recall the struggle of thinking of the best AIM away message possible.
-Whether it be conveying your emotions through the lyrics of Mariah Carey’s “Always be My Baby” or getting everything aligned properly and having the colors work perfectly in your Comic Sans font, it was quite the process.
+Whether it be conveying your emotions through the lyrics of Mariah Carey’s “Always be My Baby” or getting everything appropriately aligned while having the colors work perfectly in your Comic Sans font, it was quite the process.

 Photo credit: Buzzfeed